 Your blog can be the center of your law firm's digital content and entire online presence.
 In a legal blog, you'll be able to do the following:

 Write an article about a recent legal event in your county

 Upload photos or infographics detailing the legal implications or statistics of a chosen topic

 Link to external resources that help non-lawyers understand more complicated legal concepts

 Link and promote your social media accounts on your blog

 With so many legal blogging platforms available to you, creating a media-rich blog doesn't involve much technical knowledge.
 In fact, most blog hosting sites already make it easy for you to publish your content.

 Unlike social media platforms, blogs are meant for long-form content.
-They don't usually have a character limit and allows you to embed media (i.e., videos and images) to help readers visualize your points.
+They don't usually have a character limit and allow you to embed media (i.e., videos and images) to help readers visualize your points.
 Compare this to Twitter, where you're mostly limited to a 280-character limit, or Instagram, that's mostly hashtag and image-based.

 5. You Can Use RSS

 You can instantly let everyone know you've posted a new blog entry using RSS (RDF Site Summary or Really Simple Syndication), which allows people to subscribe to any online content using an RSS-capable application.